Mercury Edit vs GitHub Copilot: Which AI Code Tool Should You Use?

 🏆 Winner: GitHub Copilot

-Mercury Edit and GitHub Copilot both focus on code completion, but they are aimed at different audiences.
-Mercury Edit is an API - a blazing-fast diffusion model for developers building coding tools, not an IDE plugin you install today.
-GitHub Copilot is a polished VS Code and JetBrains plugin that any developer can set up in minutes, with inline suggestions, a chat panel, and tight GitHub integration.
-For individual developers who want AI coding assistance right now, Copilot is the obvious choice.
-Mercury Edit is relevant if you are building an IDE, an autocomplete product, or a developer tool that needs a fast, low-latency code model under the hood.
-Most people reading this comparison should use GitHub Copilot or Cursor; Mercury Edit is infrastructure, not an end-user product.
+Mercury Edit and GitHub Copilot serve different purposes.
+Mercury Edit is an API-first inference engine for developers building coding tools, not an IDE plugin.
+GitHub Copilot is a polished VS Code and JetBrains plugin that any developer can install in minutes, with inline suggestions, a chat panel, and GitHub integration.
+For individual developers who want AI coding assistance now, Copilot is the obvious choice.
+Mercury Edit is relevant if you're building an IDE, autocomplete product, or developer tool that needs fast, low-latency code generation.
+Most readers should use GitHub Copilot or Cursor; Mercury Edit is infrastructure, not an end-user product.

 Mercury Edit Pros & Cons